muquit/privategpt/README.md

     """

     # No BS strict prompt
-    # LLMs likes to talk too much, use strict prompt if you want
+    # LLMs like to talk too much, use strict prompt if you want
     #CUSTOM_PROMPT = """
     #Use the following context to answer the given question.
 Be direct and concise.